 It’s all about the beach and the Sea of Cortez in Puerto Peñasco.
 The beaches are wide and offer plenty of opportunities for swimming, kayaking, fishing, snorkeling and collecting shells.

-The closest beach to the center of Puerto Peñasco is Playa Bonita (Pretty Beach) which stretches to the west until it turns into Sandy Beach.
-These are the two beaches where you will find most of the resort accommodations in Rocky Point.
+The closest Rocky Point beach to the center of town is Playa Bonita (Pretty Beach) which stretches to the west until it turns into Playa Arenosa (Sandy Beach).
+These are the two beaches where you will find most of the Rocky Point resorts.

 Make sure to head to the beach during low tide, as it can retreat up to a mile or more depending on the time of year.

-To fully grasp the phenomenal sunset that Rocky Point has to offer jump aboard the Señorita Rita Cruise.
-This two-hour long cruise offers an open bar serving a selection of cocktails and draft beer with the option of sandwiches, chips, and other snacks.
+To fully experience the phenomenal Rocky Point sunset, jump aboard the Señorita Rita Cruise.
+This two-hour cruise offers an open bar serving a selection of cocktails and draft beer with the option of sandwiches, chips, and other snacks.

 Prices are $25 for adults and $10 for children.
 The Señorita Rita can also be hired privately subject to availability.

 Wandering on the boardwalk alongside the Sea Of Cortez is the main street known as the Malecon.
-Here you will discover traditional restaurants, an all-around shopping experience, and street food oozing with flavor.
+Here you will discover traditional restaurants, an all-around shopping experience, and street food with amazing flavor.

-This is the section of town where you can find most of the bars and nightclubs.
+The Malecon in Puerto Peñasco is also where you can find most of the bars and nightclubs in town.
 If you want to party when you are in Rocky Point, this is the place.
-You’ll also find the iconic “Puerto Peñasco” sign here, a definite photo op!
+You’ll also find the iconic “Puerto Peñasco” sign here, a definite photo opp!

 Mexico has 34 UNESCO sites to explore and one of them happens to be located just 40 minutes from Puerto Peñasco.
-Positioned in the barren land of the Sonoran Desert lays a cluster of volcanic peaks and cinder cones.
+El Pinacate Unesco World Heritage site is positioned in the barren land of the Sonoran Desert lays a cluster of volcanic peaks and cinder cones.

 The Tequila Factory is a family-owned business that has been owned and expanded through the last 3 generations.
 Manny is a true character and has some great stories to share during a visit to the shop.